leohuynh75/Sale-and-Shipment-Analysis/README.md

 ## 5. Dashboard
 ### Sales performance analysis
 ![](images/sale_analysis.png)
-Here are some noticeable details in this analysis:
+Here are some insights in this analysis:
   - **Total Revenue** was **$1.27M**, with an **AOV** of **$1.53K** and a total of **830** orders
   - Revenue has been trending up over time, with some small dips but quickly recovering
   - Top 3 revenue earners: Margaret Peacock, Janet Leverling, and Nancy Davolio contribute significantly to total revenue